chamambom/my-terraform-cloud-journey/README.md

 # My Terraform (AWS/Azure) best practices

 #### This repo was inspired by Adam Rush's repo "details below".
-I have adapted the code for myself and my team ,refactored some parts and added some code snipets for AWS and removed deprecated code to accomodate terraform version changes.
+I have adapted the code for myself and my team, refactored some parts, added some code snipets for AWS and removed deprecated code to accomodate terraform version changes.

     Author:  Adam Rush
     Blog:    https://adamrushuk.github.io